+First, a clarification: I’m not so big into “diets” in the conventional sense.
 I don’t support the diet industry, preying on making people feel insecure in order to purchase a product, especially when those products/regimens/systems ultimately hurt people and don’t fix what’s really at the core.
 When I’m using the term “diet” here, I’m using it in the context of “cutting out what doesn’t work.”

 Drama doesn’t work.

 Earlier this year, I had a “fuck it” moment and in a very organic way I said to myself: “I’m going on a drama diet.”
 What followed thereafter was a systematic evaluation of where I was both tolerating drama and perpetuating it with my responses.
 I’ve left no stone unturned in examining the drama.
 I’ve taken loads of stuff to Goodwill, stopped justifying why it was or wasn’t okay to take a particular action and just gone with “It doesn’t feel good, and that’s a good enough reason,” told the truth and told it clean, and I’ve stopped hustling to make relationships/business ventures/commutes/collaborations work when they just…didn’t.

 And somewhere along the way, I found more time for sleep and meal planning and exercise, and managed to do the same amount of work in less time.